Food safety: Food safety inspection

 Health protection measures, specifically food safety inspections, play a crucial role in preventing foodborne illnesses and are implemented by governments globally.
-The challenge of quantifying the impact of foodborne illness arises from disparities in the effectiveness of public health surveillance systems, variations in reporting, co-morbidities, under-reporting, diagnostic uncertainties, healthcare accessibility, and individual experiences of illness.
+The challenge of quantifying the impact of foodborne illness arises from disparities in the effectiveness of public health surveillance systems, variations in reporting, co-morbidities, underreporting, diagnostic uncertainties, healthcare accessibility, and individual experiences of illness.
 In 2010, the WHO estimated approximately 600 million cases of foodborne illness worldwide, resulting in an estimated 420,000 deaths.

 Governments worldwide have introduced health protection measures and regulatory systems to address foodborne illness.
 One such method is food safety inspection, which can take different forms at various stages of the food production system.
 Food safety inspection involves analyzing food samples to determine composition, contamination levels, or quality, particularly in the case of imported foods or those entering the consumer market.
 Additionally, traditional food safety inspection includes evaluating food handling practices and production environments, commonly applied in the food retail sector, food manufacturing, farms, and slaughterhouses.
 Inspectors often employ observational and qualitative methods to assess food handling practices and identify potential contamination risks.

 The implementation of food safety inspection varies across jurisdictions.
 Some jurisdictions follow a prescriptive approach, setting specific food safety requirements for businesses and using inspection to measure compliance.
-This compliance-check approach typically involves inspection checklists and numerical scoring or grading systems, which may carry different weights for various non-compliances.
+This compliance-check approach typically involves inspection checklists and numerical scoring or grading systems, which may carry different weights for various non-compliance.
 Regulatory systems often prescribe actions based on score ranges, such as enforcement measures or adjustments to inspection frequency.
 The application of food safety inspection also differs in motivating compliance.
-Traditionally, inspections aimed to identify and report safety deficiencies to food business operators for resolution within a specified timeframe.
+Traditionally, inspections aimed to identify and report safety deficiencies to food business operators for resolution within a specified time frame.
 Regulatory frameworks may include compliance motivators such as monetary penalties and other enforcement measures triggered by inspection findings.

+Artificial intelligence (AI) and machine learning (ML) are increasingly applied in food safety to detect foodborne hazards and contamination, and support risk prediction and assessment.
+These approaches can integrate chemical, microbiological, imaging, and supply-chain data to complement conventional food safety monitoring and inspection methods.